Team Spotlight: Nicky Newley-Guivarra

 This Close the Gap day, Hepatitis Queensland is proud to announce the launch of our…Read Article

 Welcome to our Team Spotlight Series, where we introduce you to one of our teams…Read Article

-Hepatitis Queensland CEO Departs
+Hepatitis Queensland Welcomes New CEO

 Each month we’re featuring a member of the Hepatitis Queensland team so you can get to know us.
 This month we’re shining the spotlight on Nicky Newley-Guivarra, a previous staff member and current member of our Reconciliation Action Plan Working Group.